-Other things to think about when preparing for a hybrid inspection, or even an audit, is to consider how you are going to ensure social distancing.
-From the arrangement of the front room where the investigator is sitting to the conference rooms (aka “back room”) for meetings and document reviews, you should critically think how it will work.
-Some companies have added plexiglass dividers in their conference tables or just removed chairs, so people are not close to each, thus helping ensure the six-foot distance.
+Other things to consider when preparing for a FDA audit or hybrid inspection is how to ensure social distancing.
+Consider the arrangement of the front room where the investigator is sitting to the conference rooms (aka “back room”) for document reviews.
+Your team should think critically in advance about how the inspection process will work.
+Some companies have added plexiglass dividers on their conference tables or removed chairs to ensure the six-foot distance.

 Other things you should think about include the following:

-- What will you use for video portions of the inspection?
+- What technology will you use for video inspection portions of the FDA audit?

 - What does that video look like?